Yuanson2022/PolyLMSC/README.md

 	-Texture sequence is in the shape of [path_num, grain_number, seqential_length, featrue_dimension].

-  	- Initial textures and associated Fourier coefficients are provided.
+  	-Initial textures and associated Fourier coefficients are provided.

 We also provide code to visualization this path...